THERE IS NO SUGGESTION THAT ASPIRIN BE GIVEN TO CHILDREN.

 - Low blood pressure (hypotension), which may cause light-headedness or fainting when you stand after sitting or lying down

 - Muscle pains (myalgias)

 - Nausea and vomiting

-Why would exogenous Adrenal gland suppression cause low blood pressure and fainting? (exogenous = caused by an agent from outside the body e.g. a synthetic steroid)
+How would exogenous adrenal gland suppression cause low blood pressure and fainting? (exogenous = caused by an agent from outside the body)

 If a patient maintains a regular intake of steroid as medication, there will be no suffering of AGS unless the exogenous supply is stopped abruptly, leaving the body reliant on suppressed adrenal glands which will need time to recover.
 It seems possible that an asthma patient who generally prefers to minimize the intake of steroids might feel the AGS symptoms whenever he/she stops using the pump, or skips doses.

 Information on Wikipedia makes it obvious why a temporary shortfall in total blood GC can lead to problems with blood pressure:

 |Budesonide is another synthetic GC and this 2018 flyer mentions side effects that would cause low blood pressure.|